11 Easy, Gorgeous Hairstyles You Can Do in 5 Minutes

 Extend your blowout

 There’s no better way to start your work week than a bouncy blowout.
 But washing and styling your hair every AM is neither great for your hair nor your morning routine.
 Instead, try this trick to keep your style intact for days: “Right before you settle into bed, reach for a dry shampoo.
 Give your scalp a good spray, so that while you sleep, the formula’s rice starch will go to work absorbing oils and adding volume and texture to your hair,” says Marisa von Sheere, pro educator for amika, who recommends the line’s amika Perk Up Dry Shampoo.
 “After using dry shampoo, wrap your hair in a high bun and secure with bobby pins.”
 In the morning, take down your tresses and you’ll have a beautiful blowout that survived the night.
-Try these 12 tricks to make your blowout last for days.

 For those mornings when your hair needs to be tamed… von Sheere recommends this technique for enviable, “I woke up like this” strands.
 “Take two front side sections of your hair (about one to two-inches wide) and pull them to the back of your head.
 With the two sections in separate hands, loop and tie your hair into a knot (don’t pull too tight).
 Continue looping and tying all hair into loose knots.
 Once complete, wrap strands into a loose bun or tie ends with a small hair tie.
 In the morning, you’ll wake up to hair with gentle, frizz-free waves.
 Try these 8 no-heat hairstyles to wake up with great hair tomorrow.